luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/sim_complex.md

 ![](img/complex/Z_point_k7.pdf){ height=30% }
 \caption{Posterior point-estimate for $Z$ of 3 columns (left), 4 columns (middle), and 7 columns (right).}
-\label{fig:zpoint}
+\label{fig:zpointComplex}
 \endmyfig

-Figure \ref{z4Complex} shows the posterior mean for $Z$ when the number of columns is fixed at 4 (the truth).
+Figure \ref{fig:zpointComplex} (middle) shows the posterior mean for $Z$ when the number of columns is fixed at 4 (the truth).
 The structure of $Z$ is completely recovered in this case.

-Figure \ref{z7Complex} shows the posterior mean for $Z$ when the number of columns is fixed at 7 (larger than the truth).
+Figure \ref{fig:zpointComplex} (right) shows the posterior mean for $Z$ when the number of columns is fixed at 7 (larger than the truth).
 Similar to the previous study, when $K$ is mis-specified larger than the truth, the true $Z$ can still be recovered.

 #### Posterior Estimate of $W$